help-me-mom/ng-mocks/README.md

 * `karmaTypescriptConfig.excludeFromCoverage` - A regex for filtering which files should be excluded from coverage instrumentation.
 Defaults to `/\.(d|spec|test)\.ts/` which excludes &ast;.d.ts, &ast;.spec.ts and &ast;.test.ts.

+* `karmaTypescriptConfig.bundlerOptions.ignoredModuleNames` - An array of npm modules to be ignored by the bundler.
+Useful if a module in node_modules conditionally requires deprecated modules.

 * `karmaTypescriptConfig.reports` - The types of coverage reports that should be created when running the tests.
 Defaults to an html report in the directory `./coverage`.

     * Available report types: